 Artistic Advisors Circle

-SCT’s 2021 Artistic Advisors Circle is a cohort of five theatre leaders joining SCT to make artistic decisions for the upcoming 2021-2022 and 2022-2023 seasons, as well as advocating for new work development to support the Theatre’s pipeline during the Artistic Director search.
+SCT’s 2021 Artistic Advisors Circle was a cohort of five theatre leaders that joined SCT to make artistic decisions for the 2021-2022 and 2022-2023 seasons.
+They advocated for new work development to support the Theatre’s pipeline during the theatre's Artistic Director search.

 Vichet Chum